sha2992/LinearRegression/README.md

 # LinearRegression
-Basic linear Regression modeling with a simple tiny
+Basic linear Regression modeling with a simple tiny data